josephspurrier/golang-portable-windows/README.md

 * _BuildRaceDetector.cmd
 * _Install.cmd

-All the boilerplate code is already included in \workspace\src\start\start.go.
+All the boilerplate code is already included in \workspace\src\hello\hello.go.

 ## Boilerplate Tests

-A boilerplate test package is also included at \workspace\src\start\start_test.go.
+A boilerplate test package is also included at \workspace\src\hello\hello_test.go.